 Luxury Bed and Breakfast in Shropshire

 Step into the house and you enter an elegant world.
-The Old Rectory has three guest bedrooms.
+The Old Rectory B&B has three guest bedrooms.
 Two are large, light and airy with views over the gardens as well as luxurious en-suite bathrooms.
 The third is slightly smaller and has a very smart private bathroom; this room overlooks the stable yard.
 Toiletries are bespoke, beds super-comfortable and furnishings discreetly luxurious.

 Downstairs there’s a large drawing room where you can relax in front of the fire with a paper or a book, while breakfast is taken in a dining room with a fantastic view framed by the Old Rectory’s magnificent cedar tree.

-Well-behaved dogs are welcome – though zoned along with the resident dogs – and there’s stabling for your horse.
+Well-behaved dogs are welcome – though zoned out of the house along with the resident dogs – and there’s stabling for your horse.
 For riders and walkers there’s a boot room where you can store muddy clothes and if the weather is cold there’s even a sauna in the basement.
 Dinners available by arrangement, supper trays are available for a more informal meal and there are of course pubs in the area.
 However the Old Rectory is licensed with a small but select wine list and an honesty bar so there’s every temptation to stay in and enjoy what you’ve got.

 - Children by Arrangement

 - Dogs by Arrangement